joalon/joalon.se/_posts/2019-09-30-Running-AoE2-map-editor-headless.md

 argument_function(numberOfImages=args.n[0])
 ```

-Running this we can now take a screenshot of the map editor without running it on the main display server using the snippets from the last code block.
+Running this I can now take a screenshot of the map editor without running it on the main display server using the snippets from the last code block.
 Running `python3 aoe2-ml-image-generator.py --visible multi_label` should start the map editor in a new window running under a separate X11 server and start generating images from the last lesson and pt them under `results/`

 ![Headless map editor](/images/headless-map-editor/headless-map-editor.png)